 Succumb to ennui takes two forms: the vampire either accrues enough Stains to reach the next Corruption level, or they fall into torpor.
 This lasts until the next story arc.

 Revenge involves the vampire making someone pay for the Touchstone’s loss.
 Revenge doesn’t have to be rational.
 If a vampire’s Touchstone died from cancer, the vampire can make it their unlife’s mission to ruin the doctors and medical staff who treated the Touchstone—they should have done more, shouldn’t they?
 All that matters is the vampire vent their hurt on someone they associate with the Touchstone’s loss.
 (This can even be the Touchstone themselves, if they rejected the vampire.)

 A vampire hellbent on revenge for (or against) the mortals they care about is a terrifying force and adds their Corruption as a bonus to all rolls to exact revenge.
-Any scene not spent pursuing revenge until it’s carried out costs a Willpower point.
-If the vampire runs out of Willpower, every scene accrues a Stain instead.
+Any scene not spent pursuing revenge until it’s carried out costs a Story Point point.
+If the vampire runs out of Story Points, every scene accrues a Stain instead.

 Before the Embrace, you and he were a thing.
 It ended a while ago, but early in your Requiem, you needed a quick and easy fix, so you keep coming back to him.
 The thing is, you just want a casual thing and some no-strings blood, but he’s looking for something serious.
 He swears it’ll be different this time.

 When you and she started your business, your heads were in the clouds together.
 Now, you’ve moved on to bigger and better things; at least that’s what you tell her.
 It’s nice to reminisce about old times, but lately she’s been asking why you’re living in that shit hole on the south side, and why you don’t just come back to work with her.